gsoft-inc/wl-extensions-configuration-substitution/README.md

 * `UnresolvedConfigurationKeyException`, if you're trying to substitute a configuration value that is undefined (i.e. the key does not exist).
 * `RecursiveConfigurationKeyException`, if you have many configuration values that reference each other in a recursive manner, no matter how deep the recursion is.
 The exception will give you details about the recursive path.

-`UnresolvedConfigurationKeyException` can also be triggered sooner than later by using `AddSubstitution(eagerValidate: true)`.
-Using `eagerValidate` with value `true` (default is `false`) instructs the library to immediately go through all configuration values and check if there are referenced configuration values that are undefined.
+`UnresolvedConfigurationKeyException` can also be triggered sooner than later by using `AddSubstitution(eagerValidation: true)`.
+Using `eagerValidation` with value `true` (default is `false`) instructs the library to immediately go through all configuration values and check if there are referenced configuration values that are undefined.

 ### Configuration providers order